wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.0.6 =
+* Fixed bug that was causing post header/title to be out of place on Smartphones.

 = 1.0.5 =
 * Added options to revert to all categories with "All Categories" option.